Skip to main content

 Think of the variant management table like a spreadsheet:

-• Add variant (via the Add variant button) adds a new row.
+• Add variant (with the Add variant button) adds a new row.
 Each variant represents a distinct location or site, such as “London” or “Tokyo.”
-It is the who — a new instance of the configuration.
+It is the who – a new instance of the configuration.

-• Add attribute (via the + plus sign) adds a new column.
+• Add attribute (with the + plus sign) adds a new column.
 Each attribute is a data field that exists across all variants, such as phone number, address, or operating hours.
-It is the what — a new piece of information that every variant can hold a value for.
+It is the what – a new piece of information that every variant can hold a value for.

 variant-2